MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 ## AuthToken usage without Authentication node.

-You will notice that both ```IsLoggedIn``` and ```AuthToken``` variables are available even if you don't use the template provided by the "Call an action" menu entry.
-If you pass the AuthToken variable without first having the user go through the "Authenticate" node, the user will be prompted to sign in at that step.
+You will notice that both ```IsLoggedIn``` and ```AuthToken``` variables are available even if you don't use the template provided by the **Call an action** menu entry.
+If you pass the `AuthToken` variable without first having the user go through the **Authenticate** node, the user will be prompted to sign in at that step.

 This can be useful if you always expect the user to be signed in, or if your user is being redirected from a different topic.
-We suggest you use the template provided by the "Call an action" entry in order to treat cases where the user fails to sign in.
+We suggest you use the template provided by the **Call an action** entry to treat cases where the user fails to sign in.

 > [!NOTE]
-> If the user signs out in the middle of a  converstaion, they will be prompted to sign in again if the topic hits a node using the ```AuthToken``` variable.
+> If the user signs out in the middle of a converstaion, they will be prompted to sign in again if the topic comes to a node that uses the ```AuthToken``` variable.

+### Success path

+The success path equates to where ```IsLoggedIn = True``` and accounts for when the user has successfully signed in (or was already signed in).

+If you have logic that uses the `AuthToken` variable (for example, to connect to a backend system using a flow to retrieve a user's information), it should go under this path.

+### Failure path
+The failure path equates to any other condition other than `IsLoggedIn = True`.
+In most cases this is because the user failed to sign in, used the wrong password, or cancelled the sign in experience as provided by the identity provider.

+You should add any logic you might want to treat this case.
+As an example, we have provided options for retrying or to [escalate to a live agent](how-to-handoff.md).
+You should customize this for your particular scenario and usage.

 ## Testing your topic

-Make sure to test your topic using a real user configured in your Identity Provider using the "Test your bot" link in the bottom right.
-Ensure both the sign in success and failure path are exercised, so there are no surprises if your users failed to sign in.
+You should test your topic using a real user configured in your identity provider.
+Ensure both the sign in success and failure paths are exercised, so there are no surprises if your user fails to sign in or there is an error with the identity provider's sign in experience.